 A Tequila Like No Other

 Small batch, boutique, artisanal, and subtle are not words one typically associates with tequila, but Casa Dragones ($250) is deserving of them all.
 Soft and luxurious, its flavor is reminiscent of a plush agave pillow accented with the spicy bite of a playful kitten.
 This is a joven tequila in its most pristine form.
-Mature blue agaves harvested from the iron-rich volcanic soils of the Mexican lowlands and multiple column distillations for maximum purity combine to produce a velvety blanco that has been given a touch of spice with the addition of an extra añejo aged for more than five years.
+Mature blue agaves harvested from the iron-rich volcanic soils of the Mexican highlands and multiple column distillations for maximum purity combine to produce a velvety blanco that has been given a touch of spice with the addition of an extra añejo aged for more than five years.
 This is a sipping tequila, accented with the gentle caresses of citrus, cedar, roses, and a whisper of licorice.

 Casa Dragones is the creation of Bertha González Nieves, the first female Maestra Tequilera to be certified by the Academia Mexicana de Catadores de Tequila, as recognized by the Tequila Regulatory Council.
 After spending a lifetime in the tequila industry, her experiences have culminated with this outstanding example of Mexico’s national spirit.